How to get the most out of Tunis on a business trip

 Tuna is an almost omnipresent part of the Tunisian cuisine.
 The classic brik starter/snack/street food is pretty much the flagship taste of Tunis.
 It consists of tuna wrapped in a pancake together with some capers, pickled onions, and sometimes a raw egg yolk.
 Delicious in my opinion, and in any case, you have not tasted Tunis before you have tasted brik.
 Have it with some of the local signature drink, fresh strawberry juice!

 The hummus and feta cheese are as omnipresent as in any part of the Arab world.
-In something of a more local twist, mashed, grilled paprika is also a popular accompaniments with meals.
+In Tunisia, mashed grilled paprika is also a popular local specialty.

 Couscous is obviously a big part of the culinary identity.
-In particular, the combination with slow-cooked lamb is considered THE local signature dish, and the obvious recommendation when you ask someone about local specialties.
+In particular, the combination with slow-cooked lamb is considered THE local signature dish.
+It is the obvious recommendation when you ask someone about local specialties.

 I left Tunis with a taste for much more.
 Most of my five days there were all about business meetings, so I barely scratched the surface with my sightseeing.
 The next time, I hope to be able to travel a bit, particularly to Tatouine in the south.
 Tourism to Tunisia will doubtlessly start picking up again soon.
 That means now is the time to visit!